mohsenshafiei/react-knowledgeable-talk/README.md

 [Codes](https://github.com/mohsenshafiei/react-knowledgeable-talk/tree/master/code)

-'NOTE: Codes are not exact and they can be just used to share the main idea.'
+`NOTE: Codes are not exact and they can be just used to share the main idea.`